The Easter hare on the Blaskets

 UPDATE: 25.03.2014 This article was written almost exactly two years ago and it is astonishing how much the Blasket Island population of hares has increased since then especially in light of the view that we originally thought that the restricted initial gene pool of the introduced hares wold lead to interbreeding and resultant birth defects and abnormalities.
 But the opposite has been the effect with the only abnormality being the size of the hares, their obvious fecundity, their beautiful red colouration with white ear lobes and legs, swiftness of foot and general "joie de vivre".
 Without exaggeration [ which Captain Whales Galore has quite naturally been accused of] on our last visit to the Great Blasket island a couple of weeks ago we saw upwards of 40 mad March hares galloping and cavorting around the deserted village on the Great Blasket Island.
 The Great Blasket island has become a last place of refuge for the persecuted indigenous Irish hare who was among the few species to survive the last great Ice Age by surviving on the tops of the great mountains peaking above the all enveloping ice sheets.

-If you book an all day combination trip on www.marinetours.ie you will have 3 hrs. on the island to get beautiful shots of Lepus Timidus Hibernicus either around the old deserted village or on the lovely island walk to nowhere on the south side on the island.
+If you book an All Day Tour on www.marinetours.ie you will have 3 hrs. on the island to get beautiful shots of Lepus timidus Hibernicus either around the old deserted village or on the lovely island "road to nowhere" on the south side of the island below the circuitous upper road.
 Ask the skipper of M.V.
 "Blasket Princess" where is the best place to see hares and he will tell you, but please keep it "hush, hush" in case the authorities find out where the last and the greatest of the old Irish mountain hares are hanging out and defying the laws of genetics!
 Go back to the home page and press the "Book Tour" button now to check out the veracity of our serendipitous and meticulously researched observations of our native hare, who became an Easter Bunny!